Just wanted to let you know- I have MOVED! I needed a new start, and this new blog is just what I needed.

 I am going to a gynecologist on Wednesday to follow up about this cyst.
 I’m hoping & praying that it’s nothing..and that it will just go away on it’s own.
 I’m so glad that it turned out to be just the wrong results.
 I also wish that the girl that read the results to me had been a little nicer on the phone…or just offered some kind of assistance.

 Kind of helps put things into perspective, ya know?
 Don’t take anything for granted…life is a gift.
 Your life could change in a SECOND…so just make sure you are living each day to the fullest potential…and staying in contact with your loved ones.
 You never know when it could change.

-Posted by Holly at Everyday's a 'Hollyday' on November 3, 2011
+Posted by Holly at Holly on the Run on November 3, 2011

 Long time no talk!
 Sorry I have been kind of MIA, I’ve just been recovering from that TERRIBLE Ravens game that we went to last Monday.
 How EMBARASSING!
 Ok not really…but it was really bad.
 I have just been enjoying life & kind of disconnecting from the internet.
 It’s been nice…and it might continue to happen.
 Most of my extra time has been devoted to studying for the Series 65.
 It is a LOT of studying- they recommend about 40 hours of pre-studying before going to the class for it.
 Yesterday I literally locked myself in the bedroom upstairs & studied all day long.
 It wasn’t that bad though, and I feel like I’m actually really understanding it this time.
 That’s what I’m going to be doing today too…well, except from 1pm- 4pm when I will have the Ravens game on in the background Hopefully they can pull off a win today…they definitely need a bounce back.